 Minimum Racer Safety Requirements (Racers are encouraged to go above and beyond like wearing glasses and reflective ankle bands.)

 1. Helmet 2.
 2 front white lights.
 2 rear red lights.
 Both front lights must have separate power, both rear separate, one front and one rear may share a power source.
 At the minimum...
 1 front & 1 rear should be on at night.
-3. Upper body reflective vest or "vest" ("Vest" example: Amphipod Xinglet.
+3. Upper body reflective vest or "vest."
+"Vest" example: Amphipod Xinglet.
 Vest designed to be worn over any other garment.
-Battery aided reflective vests must remain reflective absent batteries.
+(Battery aided reflective vests must remain reflective absent batteries.
 Any pack/s that may cover a portion of the vest must have reflective features.)
-4. Reflective tape on back of both sides seat stay, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
+4. Reflective tape on back of both sides seat stays, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
 5. Sticker or marker writing on bike stating your name and name & phone# of your emergency contact.
 Emergency contact must read and understand entire NSBR website.

 The following are tolerated but not necessarily encouraged.
 The essence & aim of unsupported is without all assistance.
 While these allowances may push the boundaries of unsupported, the NSBR does not believe engaging in them gives a competitive advantage over those who don't.
 They are allowed to keep the race going and the cost down for racers, friends and family.
 Do not put others in an awkward position or compromise the integrity of unsupported by begging in private conversations or social media.
 Remember to act in the spirit of equal opportunity for all racers.
 Be very aware when riding in a car or sharing a room to not share intelligence, physical or material support.

 Unplanned support from other racers is OK because we are looking out for each other.
 Offer knowledge, tool, then supply before lending a hand.